Keyboard shortcuts

 Complex ranges

-Most complex ranges, such as a..<b, will have an unknown size.
+Most complex ranges, such as a..<b, have an unknown size.
 Exceptions exist for general ranges and “upto” ranges.

 Existential size in function return type